toucansites/website/contents/docs/[03]content-management/[03]content-bundles/index.md

 When using markdown files, front matter properties can be added at the top of the file.
 If using a YAML file, it will be parsed as the front matter.
 It’s also possible to separate the content and front matter by using both `index.yml` for front matter and `index.md` for content.

-In this example, you have a folder named about.
+In this example, you have a folder named `about`.
 The name of the folder becomes the slug:

 ```text
 about           # about is the slug of your page